 Numerous colleges have expressed interest.
 UAlbany has a contract, with two-three vehicles at the Uptown Campus and two off of Western Ave and O’Leary Blvd.
 Not all vehicles are available when school is not in session.

-In addition, Capital Carshare launched in August 2014 with six vehicles in the City of Albany.
+In addition, Capital Carshare launched in August 2014 and has seven vehicles in the City of Albany.